High Protein Chicken and Veggie Meal Prep Bowls

 We like this recipe because it gives steady energy without feeling heavy.
 The protein supports muscle repair throughout the day.
 The carbs keep your training fueled.
 The vegetables bring fiber and nutrients.
 When you eat balanced bowls like this, you avoid the highs and lows that crash your energy in the middle of the afternoon.
 If you hit the gym early, this also works as a strong post workout meal.

 These bowls also save time.
 You prep everything at once, pack it, and the rest of the week becomes easier.
 You don’t need to think about macros or what to cook next.
-You open the fridge, grab a bowl, and move on with your day.
+Just open the fridge, grab a bowl, and move on with your day.
 That keeps you consistent which matters more than any perfect macro split.

 Simple Swaps That Keep Meal Prep Exciting